-From Table 4.14, price fairness significantly impacted on customer loyalty (Model 1, = $\beta$ =0.710, p<0.000).
-However, with the introduction of customer service in Model 2, the impact of price fairness on customer loyalty had reduced (Model 2, $\beta$ =0.111, P-value < 0.000) with a decrease in impact indicated by indirect coefficient (0.599).
-The impact of price fairness on customer loyalty from Model 1, from Table 4.14 showed a $\beta$ =0.710 and when the mediating effect of customer service in model 2 showed a $\beta$ =0.111 which indicated a decrease impact of 0.599 ( $\beta$ =0.710- $\beta$ =0.111) which was more than zero.
-If there was a total mediation the $\beta$ should be zero but once it was more than zero (0.599), it means that price fairness still influenced customer loyalty.
-It was indicated that customer service was not the only variable that could ensure customers loyalty.
-This means that customer service partially mediated the impact between price fairness and customer loyalty at MCSL Sokoban branch.
+From Table 4.14, price fairness significantly impacted on customer loyalty (Model 1, = β =0.710, p<0.000).
+However, with the introduction of customer service in Model 2, the impact of price fairness on customer loyalty had reduced (Model 2, β =0.111, P-value < 0.000) with a decrease in impact indicated by indirect coefficient (0.599).
+The impact of price fairness on customer loyalty from Model 1, from Table 4.14 showed a β =0.710 and when the mediating effect of customer service in model 2 showed a β =0.111 which indicated a decrease impact of 0.599 (β =0.710- β =0.111) which was more than zero.
+If there was a total mediation the β should be zero but once it was more than zero (0.599), it means that price fairness still influenced customer loyalty.
+It was indicated that customer service partially mediated the impact between price fairness and customer loyalty at MCSL Sokoban branch.
 Price fairness is another vital construct that hinges on customers perception about price (Xia et al, 2004).
 Price fairness is one of the psychological factors that affect customer's reaction to price satisfaction.
 Customers are not willing to pay a price that is perceived unfair.
 Perceived unfairness could result in consumer boycotts or decrease in sales (Campbell, 1999)